Mapping high-performance RNNs to in-memory neuromorphic chips: Extending the low-pass filtering idea to other RNN models

-\paragraph{Temporal addition task} The addition task~\cite{le2015simple} involves processing two parallel input data streams of equal length.
-The first stream comprises random numbers $\in (0, 1)$ and the second is full of zeros except at 2 time steps.
-At the end of the sequence, the network should output the sum of the two numbers in the first data stream corresponding to the time-steps when the second stream had non-zero entries.
-The baseline to beat is a mean square error (mse) of 0.1767, corresponding to a network that always generates 1.
-We first train the RNN cell on a short sequence and progressively increase the length.
+We first train the RNN cell being tested on a short sequence and progressively increase the length.
 Each curriculum used 10,000 training and 1000 test samples.
 The results are shown in Figures~\ref{fig:add}, where each stage of the curriculum learning process is marked with bands of different colours.
 The width of the band indicates the number of epochs taken for convergence.
 The length of the task was incremented when the mse went below 0.001.
 With random initialization, the SimpleRNN cell failed to converge beyond sequence length 40, even with curriculum learning.
-We observe that both the lpRNN and LSTM cells benefit from the curriculum learning protocol.
+On the other hand, both the lpRNN and LSTM cells benefit from the curriculum learning protocol.
 The lpRNN cell was able to transfer learning for sequences shorter than 150 steps.
 While, the benefits of curriculum learning appears to have reduced beyond that, the lpRNN cells were able to achieve better than 0.001 mse for sequences up to 642.
-While the performance of the lpRNN cell is at par or slightly inferior to other works in literature~\cite{hochreiter1997long, Arjovsky_16unitary, le2015simple, hu2018overcoming}, we achieved this result purely by random initialization.
+The performance of the lpRNN cell is at par or slightly inferior to other works in literature~\citep{Hochreiter_Schmidhuber97, Arjovsky_etal16, Le_etal15, Hu_etal18}, we achieved this result purely by random initialization.
 Another interesting outcome of this experiment was the effectiveness of a 2-unit LSTM cell in solving this task.
-It was was able to add sequences much longer(we tested up to 100K) than any reported work.
-We made the task more complex by allowing the second stream to have up to 10 unmasked entries during training.
-The trained cell was tested with a data stream having more than 10 masked entries.
-The LSTM cell was successful in solving this problem a mse less than 1e-3, indicating that it learnt a general add and accumulate operation.
-Figure~\ref{fig:nocurr} shows the evolution of the gating functions, internal state, and the state variables of an LSTM cell that was trained only on a fixed length sequence of 100 with mse less than 0.001.
-Contrast this against the stable dynamics of the network trained by curriculum learning in Figure~\ref{fig:curr} in a 100K sequence with mse less than 1e-3 (Figure~\ref{fig:add}) indicating almost perfect long-term memory and addition.
-To our knowledge, this kind of generalized learning by an LSTM cell has not been shown before.
+It was was able to add sequences much longer(we tested up to 100K) than any reported work (where the networks are only able to solve the task for about 1/100th of the sequence length).